We would like to thank the following cosponsors for their generous support:

 Stevens Creek Software

 Stevens Creek Software has developed and published a wide variety of software applications since 1988 for Macintosh, Windows, Palm and iPhone, concentrating for more than a decade on handheld applications for business and personal productivity.

-Well, we seek out the finest natural and organic foods available, maintain the strictest quality standards in the industry, and have an unshakeable commitment to sustainable agriculture.
-Add to that the excitement and fun we bring to shopping for groceries, and you start to get a sense of what we’re all about.
-Oh yeah, we’re a mission-driven company too.
-If you are interested in learning about our business practices and what makes us tick, check out our Core Values, Quality Standards, Declaration of Interdependence, and more.
+Well, they seek out the finest natural and organic foods available, maintain the strictest quality standards in the industry, and have an unshakeable commitment to sustainable agriculture.
+Add to that the excitement and fun they bring to shopping for groceries, and you start to get a sense of what they’re all about.
+Oh yeah, they’re a mission-driven company too.
+If you are interested in learning about their business practices and what makes them tick, check out their Core Values, Quality Standards, Declaration of Interdependence, and more.

 [ Back to the top ]